ebdrup/json-schema-benchmark/reports/json-model.md

 `properties with escaped characters, object with all numbers is valid`|The schema failed to load(`missing ) after argument list`). **This excludes this validator from performance tests**
 `properties with escaped characters, object with strings is invalid`|The schema failed to load(`missing ) after argument list`). **This excludes this validator from performance tests**
-`remote ref, containing refs itself, remote ref invalid`|Expected result: `false` but validator returned: `true` `Recursive references between schemas, valid tree`|The schema failed to load(`Requests not enabled - try JsonModel.setRequestFunction(func): {"method":"GET","url":"http://localhost:1234/node"}`). **This excludes this validator from performance tests**
+`remote ref, containing refs itself, remote ref invalid`|Expected result: `false` but validator returned: `true` `Recursive references between schemas, valid tree`|The schema failed to load(`Requests not enabled - try JsonModel.setRequestFunction(func): {"method":"GET","url":"http://localhost:1234/node"}`)
 `Recursive references between schemas, invalid tree`|The schema failed to load(`Requests not enabled - try JsonModel.setRequestFunction(func): {"method":"GET","url":"http://localhost:1234/node"}`)
 `refs with quote, object with numbers is valid`|The schema failed to load(`missing ) after argument list`). **This excludes this validator from performance tests**
 `refs with quote, object with strings is invalid`|The schema failed to load(`missing ) after argument list`). **This excludes this validator from performance tests**
-`Location-independent identifier, mismatch`|Expected result: `false` but validator returned: `true` `Location-independent identifier with absolute URI, match`|The schema failed to load(`Requests not enabled - try JsonModel.setRequestFunction(func): {"method":"GET","url":"http://localhost:1234/bar"}`). **This excludes this validator from performance tests**
+`Location-independent identifier, mismatch`|Expected result: `false` but validator returned: `true` `Location-independent identifier with absolute URI, match`|The schema failed to load(`Requests not enabled - try JsonModel.setRequestFunction(func): {"method":"GET","url":"http://localhost:1234/bar"}`)
 `Location-independent identifier with absolute URI, mismatch`|The schema failed to load(`Requests not enabled - try JsonModel.setRequestFunction(func): {"method":"GET","url":"http://localhost:1234/bar"}`). **This excludes this validator from performance tests**
 `Location-independent identifier with base URI change in subschema, match`|The schema failed to load(`Requests not enabled - try JsonModel.setRequestFunction(func): {"method":"GET","url":"http://localhost:1234/nested.json"}`)
 `Location-independent identifier with base URI change in subschema, mismatch`|The schema failed to load(`Requests not enabled - try JsonModel.setRequestFunction(func): {"method":"GET","url":"http://localhost:1234/nested.json"}`)